 Back Ribs, also knows as loin ribs or Baby Back Ribs, come from the back of the pig near to the spine.
 They are not nearly as meaty and full of fat as spare ribs but they are much more tender and they will cook faster.

-Finger licking good sticky Pressure Cooker Ribs with a Memphis Rub and homemade BBQ sauce!
-Ribs are cooked in only 30 minutes or less!
+Finger licking good sticky Instant Pot Ribs with a rub and homemade BBQ sauce!
+Pressure Cooker Ribs cooked in only 30 minutes or less.

 - 3 lb Baby Back Ribs , remove membrane